 A drop shadow is formed when the object blocks most of the light creating a shadow on the surface right behind it.
 To make it easier, the light source, the object, and the shadow is in a straight line or has a very small angular deviation.
 Because of this, the shadow can appear as an outline of the object.
 It can also look like the shadow is attached to the body from one side.
 As if it just dropped from the body.
 Take a look at the Koi fish in the picture below as a visual reference to how a drop shadow is used.

 Core shadows are different from the other two types of shadows mentioned above.
 These are formed on the object itself rather than the surroundings.
-Meaning the shape of an object creates shade on it due to curvature, corner, etc. A corner of a box appears a bit darker than the areas closer to the light source.
+Meaning the shape of an object creates shade on it due to curvature, corners, etc. A corner of a box appears a bit darker than the areas closer to the light source.

 A core shadow may not sound like much, but it does give the design a 3D feeling.
 It allows you to feel the depth of an object and add a different element to a general design or pattern.